MoonZoon/MoonZoon/docs/frontend.md

 _

-However when you want to:
+However, when you want to:
 - create color palettes and themes
 - make sure the button is slightly lighter or darker on hover
 - make the text more readable